meghanmartin995/Portfolio_React/src/projects/8lucid/lucid.md

 ---
 title: "Lucid"
 doc:  "Design"
-challenge: "How could we democratize the conversation about the future of technology?"
+challenge: "How can we democratize the conversation about the future of technology?"
 process: "Lucid is a set of 250 conversation cards that prompt thinking differently and creating optimal future scenarios for humanity.

 It's not about what will happen, it's about what we should do.